whalebrew/whalebrew/README.md

 That's it.
 So long as your image is set up to work that way, it'll work with Whalebrew.

+### Configuration

-There are also some labels you can use to configure how Whalebrew installs your image:
+There are some labels you can use to configure how Whalebrew installs your image:

 * `io.whalebrew.config.volumes`: A list of volumes to mount when the command is run.
 For example, putting this in your images Dockerfile will mount `~/.docker` as `/root/.docker` in read-only mode:

         LABEL io.whalebrew.config.volumes '["~/.docker:/root/.docker:ro"]'

+### Whalebrew images

 We maintain a set of packages which are known to follow these requirements under the `whalebrew` organization on [GitHub](https://github.com/whalebrew) and [Docker Hub](https://hub.docker.com/u/whalebrew/).
 If you want to add a package to this, open an issue.